Grand Canyon and Sedona Overview

 Getting to Grand Canyon With A Tour Company

 Choosing to use Great West Tours instead of driving ourselves took a bit of thought and consideration.
 The tour cost $360 for two adults and twin one-year-old, including lunch.
 What made us finally decide to go with the tour company was having the boys in tow.
-I personally didn’t want the stress of keeping them entertained for the four hour journey, each way, while helping my husband navigate the road.
+I personally didn’t want the stress of keeping them entertained for the two hour journey, each way, while helping my husband navigate the road.
 With the tour company we didn’t have to stress about anything at all, not even where we were going to eat.
 Plus, our tour guide was amazing!
 He had so much knowledge about our surroundings and the formations.
 On our own, we would’ve never learned so much or felt stress-free.

 I used TripAdvisor to find this tour company.
 Check out my “Things To Do On Vacation: Selecting Your Activities” post to learn the strategies I use when selecting things to do on vacation.